-Public education efforts found to be cost effective for reaching a wide and varied audience through the evaluation will continue to be utilized.
-The programs that are determined to be ineffective in increasing awareness and behavior change will be studied to find the reasons why they did not work and either be changed to increase their effectiveness or discarded from future implementation.
+Based on the survey and other feedback, public education efforts found to be effective for reaching a wide and varied audience will continue to be utilized.
+The programs that are determined to be ineffective in increasing awareness and behavior change will either be changed to increase their effectiveness or discarded from future implementation.
 The PEP coordinator will be responsible for ensuring that the information to be evaluated is tracked or that the responsible party will be tracking the information and reporting it to the PEP coordinator.
-The PEP coordinator will develop and distribute an evaluation/tracking form for each responsible party delivering educational activities.